tensorflow/docs/site/en/guide/graphs.md

 Below optimizations are typical optimizations performed in TensorFlow.

 * **Constant Folding** evaluates the operations whose input tensors are all constant.
 * **Memory Optimizer** analyzes the TensorFlow graph to inspect the peak memory usage at each operations.
-To reduce a peak memory usage, Memory Optimizer inserts CPU-GPU memory copy operations for swapping GPU memory to CPU, or rewrites TensorFlow graph in order to the recomputation.
+To reduce a peak memory usage, Memory Optimizer inserts CPU-GPU memory copy operations for swapping GPU memory to CPU, or rewrites TensorFlow graph for the recomputation.
 * **Layout Optimizer** inserts Transpose operation to change data-format in order to execute data-format depended operation more efficiently on GPU.
 * **Arithmentic Optimizer** is an optimization to rewrite the TensorFlow graph using mathematical equivalence relation.